Writing to Santa

 Include first name, last name, full return address, and your holiday wishesSend It to Santa

-Make sure you postmark it by December 11How To Write a Letter
+Make sure you postmark it after September 15 and before December 6How To Write a Letter

 Some must-do’s to remember when crafting your letter to Santa.